PierreGrognet/ChIPseq_Workshop/qPCR.md

 ## Principle of the analysis:

-The Bio-Rad CFX Real-Time PCR detection system will be used with pairs of primers used in the practicals have been validated beforehand.
+The Bio-Rad CFX Real-Time PCR detection system will be used with pairs of primers that have been validated beforehand.
 All qPCR quantifications are done in triplicates.